 When it jumps the species barrier and it has the capacity to spread from one man to another, the virus can be responsible for an epidemic, depending on its contagiousness, and the severity of the symptoms that he provokes.

-Some coronaviruses are specific to dogs, and are at the origin of digestive disorders, others are cat specific and responsible for minor digestive disorders but also have the capacity to mutate into coronavirus responsible for Feline Infectious Peritonitis.
+Some coronaviruses are specific to dogs, and are at the origin of digestive disorders, others are cat specific and responsible for minor digestive disorders but also have the ability to mutate into the coronavirus responsible for Feline Infectious Peritonitis.
 These two coronaviruses are not transmissible to humans.